basharatphd/seminar_cloudcomputing_2024_Labs/Lab01/README_Lab01.md

 How to install and test Linux AWS CLI

+## Invoke this lab - prerequisites

+To invoke this example code, you must have an AWS account.
+For more information about creating an account, see [AWS Free Tier](https://aws.amazon.com/free/).

+You must also have AWS credentials configured.
+For steps on using the AWS Command Line Interface (AWS CLI) to configure credentials, see [CLI Configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

 # Creating an IAM User (StudentUser01)
 Log in to the AWS Management Console as the **root** user.